Differentiating short gamma-ray bursts progenitors through multi-MeV neutrinos: Conclusion

-With respect to the released neutrinos, we identify two different behaviors in both configurations: i) in a NS--NS merger; neutrinos are collimated along the rotation axis, mainly because of the gradual angular decrease of the opacity within the surrounding medium during the magnetic field amplification and ii) during a BH--NS merger; the medium remains transparent towards neutrinos, regardless the angle by which they leave the source, meaning that neutrinos are released almost isotropically.
-This result provides us of a unique trustworthy method to discriminate the participating progenitors during the merger through this \textit{on-axis/off-axis} method, since if somehow we are able to detect an off-axis GRB with a line of sight greater than the critical angle (for instance, through their afterglow), and jointly we receive neutrinos within temporal and spatial dependency associated with this source, without any doubt, we can determine that the GRB progenitors are the result of NS-NS merger where the magnetic field amplification took place.
-In similar conditions but with an on-axis event configuration, we cannot infer the progenitors through this method and instead, we need to make use of the neutrino oscillation parameters and effective potential variations in order to identify the initial central engine configuration.\\
+Concerning the released neutrinos, we identified two different behaviors in both configurations: i) in an NS-NS merger; neutrinos are collimated along the rotation axis, mainly because of the gradual angular decrease of the opacity within the surrounding medium during the magnetic field amplification, and ii) during a BH--NS merger; the medium remains transparent towards neutrinos, regardless the angle by which they leave the source, meaning that neutrinos are isotropically released.
+This result provides a unique, trustworthy method to discriminate against the participating progenitors during the merger through this \textit{on-axis/off-axis} method.
+Since if somehow we can detect an off-axis GRB with a line of sight greater than the critical angle (for instance, through their afterglow), and jointly we detect neutrinos within temporal and spatial dependency associated with this source, then we could determine the GRB progenitors analyzing the dynamics associated when the magnetic field amplification took place.

-Our estimates also predict that for an energetic enough sGRB $(L\gtrsim 10^{52}$ erg s$^{-1})$ located within a nearby vicinity, such as, GRB170817A ($d=40$ Mpc), we can be able to detect neutrinos from this source with the HK detector.
-So far, no MeV-EeV neutrino has been found from sources with the characteristics presented above, which actually agrees with our results.
+Our estimates also predict that neutrinos from an energetic sGRB with luminosity $(L\gtrsim 10^{52}$ erg s$^{-1})$ located within a nearby vicinity such as GRB 170817A ($d_z=40$ Mpc) could be detected in the HK detector.
+Nevertheless, no multi-MeV neutrino has been found so far from sources with the characteristics presented above, which agrees with our results.